maiisthebest/flower-shop/docs/getting-started.md

 ## Section 2: Getting started with React Testing Library

-### Basic setup for testing with React Testing Library
+### Basic setup

 Before we can start reaping the benefits of React Testing Library, we need to set up our testing environment.
 Luckily, the process is pretty straightforward.
 Here's a basic overview of the steps involved:

 1. **Create a new React project**: If you don't have an existing project, you can create using one of the [recommended production-grade frameworks](https://react.dev/learn/start-a-new-react-project#production-grade-react-frameworks).
-Note: In my **Flower Shop App** I had used **Create React App** (`npx create-react-app some-app`) however my dear colleague **_Anthony Simmons_** pointed me that this was not production-grade 😣
+Note: In my **Flower Shop App** I had used **Create React App** (`npx create-react-app some-app`) however my dear colleague **_Anthony Simmons_** pointed out to me that this was not production-grade 😣
 1. **Install dependencies**: To use React Testing Library, you need to install the required dependencies.
 These typically include `@testing-library/react` and `@testing-library/jest-dom`.
 Ensure you have `Jest` installed as well, as it serves as the testing framework.
 Refer to this [package.json](../client/package.json).
 1. **Write your first test**: With the setup in place, you're ready to write your first test using React Testing Library.
-Woo!!!
+Woo 🎊

 ### Why the use of Jest as the testing framework?